 Dr Craig Early has been Head of Wygate Park Academy – a primary academy in Spalding, Lincolnshire – for six years.
 He first heard about Bedrock Learning through the Academy’s associated Trust, Boston Witham Academies Federation (BWAF).

-A mentor, content writer (for BBC Bitesize amongst others) and researcher (published in PSTT, RSC and more), he wanted to see how Bedrock could benefit all his Academy’s KS2 learners.
-And a true scientist, the 2015 Science Teacher of the year told us he “does not implement anything unless there is a clear reason and it will have impact.”
+A mentor, content writer (for BBC Bitesize amongst others) and researcher (published in PSTT, RSC and more), he wanted to see how Bedrock could benefit KS2 learners.
+The 2015 Science Teacher of the year told us he “does not implement anything unless there is a clear reason and it will have impact.”

-We spoke to Craig about the demands of teaching EAL students vocabulary, embedding the teaching of vocabulary across the school, his implementation strategies and bridging the word gap at transition.
+We spoke to Craig about the demands of teaching EAL learners vocabulary, embedding the teaching of vocabulary across the school, his implementation strategies and bridging the word gap at transition.

 Why is teaching vocabulary so important to you?

-Vocabulary T&L takes on more importance here as over 50% of our students are EAL.
+Vocabulary T&L takes on more importance here as over 50% of our learners are EAL.
 We always say that “reading is a gateway to everything”.
 Vocabulary and reading go hand in hand – they are the foundation to unlock confidence, oracy and self-esteem.
-Once you have that foundation you can develop writing and oracy.
+Once you have that foundation, you can develop writing and oracy.

 This is very much in line with the findings of the recent Oxford Language Report: Bridging the Word Gap at Transition.

 As a science specialist, how do you think we should be teaching vocabulary in the classroom?